Borsalino (film): Development

 Alain Delon wanted to produce the film because he was looking for a project in which to collaborate with Jean-Paul Belmondo.
 He found the story of Carbone and Spirito in a crime book he was reading about French gangsters from 1900 to 1970.

 Originally the film was going to be called Carbone and Spirito, but after there were objections about using the names of real gangsters, the characters were fictionalized and the idea was dropped.
 Alain Delon said he wanted something like Vera Cruz because the title would not have to be translated all around the world.
-Eventually, the title was taken from the famous Borsalino company which had been making fedora-style hats since the late 19th century.
+Eventually, the title was taken from the famous Borsalino company which had been making fedora-style hats since the late 19th century, including its distinctive Borsalino model.
 Its golden age was between the 1920s and 1940s, which is within the film's time frame.
-As a consequence of the movie, there was revival in the popularity of Borsalino fedora hats.
+As a consequence of the movie, there was revival in the popularity of Borsalino hats.